MurderBot1/Chronos-Engine-v2/README.md

 - The code right now is very slow I havn't optimised it yet
 - The keyboard scripts do not register keys right now
 - The point of this library is for me to learn how to do a lot of things in RAW (No outside libs) C++
+- There is no veiwport on the editor or client (I am currently developing my own app builder for Mac, Linux, and Windows)
 ***
 ### Our Mission
 Chronos Engine is a graphics engine that has a goal of making videogames and other 3d modeling as free as possible to everybody.